How does an approved writer get addresses from Slack via Abby the Bot?

 Can I use your Be a Voter postcards for other campaigns?

-Thanks to wonderful volunteers like you, we have assigned all of the voter addresses for that campaign.
+This means that thanks to wonderful volunteers, like you, we have assigned all of the voter addresses for that campaign.

 For a list of current campaigns, please click here: https://postcardstovoters.org/current/

-How do I request addresses from Abby Slack?
+How do I request addresses from Abby using Slack?

 First, sign up for Slack by clicking the following: https://bit.ly/34gozjt